Ranking the X-Men films from Worst to best

 Director: Bryan Singer

 The film that started it all, Bryan Singer’s adaptation was Nolanified before Nolan was a thing.
-Striping off the colorful costumes and cartoony details of the comics (and the much beloved animated series of the 90s), Singer focused on telling a dramatic story first and making a blockbuster second.
+Striping off the colorful costumes and cartoony details of the comics, Singer focused on telling a dramatic story.
 With clever takes on the beloved mutants fighting for their place in a world where hostility is an every day concern, “X-Men” has aged beautifully in terms of substance.
-Although it feels like a prelude to something bigger with surprisingly limited action, Singer relies heavily on the cast to do the heavy bidding delivering their lines with panache.
-Sirs McKellen and Stewart elevate the material to Shakespearean levels of authenticity, supported by newcomers who could have been easily walking caricatures.
-With outstanding make-up bringing to life convincingly favourite characters (Mystique’s make up is out of this world) and pseudo futuristic production design that does not detract from the story, “X-Men” won’t win awards but definitely sets itself up nicely the road for future installments.
+Although it feels like a prelude to something bigger, Singer relies heavily on the cast to do the heavy bidding delivering their lines with panache.
+McKellen and Stewart elevate the material to Shakespearean levels of authenticity, supported by newcomers who could have been easily walking caricatures.
+With outstanding make-up bringing to life characters such as Mystique and a pseudo futuristic production design, “X-Men” won’t win awards but definitely sets itself up nicely the road for future installments.

 Best moment: A train station stand-off.